xyrotech/orin/docs/index.md

 **Master Release Versions**

+Retrieves a list of all Releases that are versions of this master.

 [:mag: More Info](https://www.discogs.com/developers#page:database,header:database-master-release-versions)

-<small>Retrieves a list of all Releases that are versions of this master.</small>
 ```php
 $master = $discog->master_release_versions(int $master_id, array $parameters = null);